 When you have anxiety it never really goes away.
 It’s about creating a sustainable balance and knowing when you have to let go.
 Now, the focus will be maintaining the pause and not allowing what was our normal to become our normal again.

 If things do return to normal, I now know we’ll be moving at a more meaningful pace.
 We’ll do the activities the kids enjoy, not the ones everyone else does.
 When I come up short I’ll work to remember I am not a failure.
 We won’t need gatherings every weekend, which will save the trouble of cancelling plans last minute.
 I’ll remind myself more often that my career is not the valuation of my worth.
 I’ll still keep myself out of the PTA and Book Clubs; some things will remain the same.
-I’ll write here when I can and hope Governor Cuomo finds a new positive purpose for his coveted informative deck template… Some of us have become accustomed to receiving information via quality Power Point only.
+Oh, and I’ll write here when I can.